KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Since `player_died_` will be filled by `collision_logic`, we can read it in this class.
-When it’s `true`, we will mark `game_over_` as `true` and pause physics because we want the game to stop when player dies.
-We’ll also mark `player_died_` to `false` so these won’t be triggered again.
+Since `player_died_` is filled by `collision_logic`, the logic can read the value within this class.

+When the value is `true`, mark `game_over_` as `true` and pause physics.
+This stops the game when the player dies.
+Mark `player_died_` to `false` here also, so that these functions are not triggered again.

 ```
-// Check if player died
+// Check if the player died
 void check_death() {
-    // If player died, game over, and pause physics if (player_died_) {
+    // If the player died, game over, and pause physics if (player_died_) {
         player_died_ = false;
         game_over_ = true;